amkr6207/news-aggregator/README.md

 ## Features

-## Features

-- **Premium UI**: Modern, glassmorphism-inspired design with smooth animations and a vibrant color palette.
 - **Country Selection**: Read news from **India**, USA, UK, Australia, and Canada.
 - **Smart Search**: Filter by category or search by keyword with a large, user-friendly search bar.
 - **Clear Filters**: Easily reset your search and country selection with a single click.